Where are you located?

-We don’t believe the Industrial Model of schooling is appropriate for the education of children in the 21st century and beyond (a large and growing number of scientists, teachers, technologists and others agree).
+We don’t believe the factory model of schooling is appropriate for the education of children in the 21st century and beyond (a large and growing number of scientists, teachers, technologists and others agree).
 According to Albert Einstein, “We cannot solve our problems with the same thinking we used when we created them.”

 Are you a homeschool cooperative?
 A charter or private school?

 We are a microschool, a one-room schoolhouse for the 21st century.
 We offer a more personalized learning experience than most private schools with significantly lower tuition.
 Currently, students may register as homeschoolers with the state or enroll in our full time program, which fulfills state compulsory school requirements.
 We provide “in-house” digital portfolios and end-of-year assessments for families who are required to submit these to their district superintendents.

 How are you different from other Montessori schools?

 Most Montessori schools operate from a single perspective.
 They follow the Montessori establishment and one another.
 We believe an integrative approach to learning is the one most appropriate for a dynamic world and the children in it.
 Guided by decades of experience within a variety of educational settings and supported by a wide network of specialists, we are happy to pave our own way.

 What about tests and grades?

 Rather than testing, we use careful, methodical observation as means of assessment.
 Unlike standardized testing, this method is rooted in science.
 We utilize technology in a meaningful way to track student interests, goals and progress, and to facilitate progress reporting and parent communication.

 How will my child make friends in a class so small?

 Our classes are intentionally small so that children can develop meaningful relationships within an invested learning community.
 Additionally, our small size enables us to maintain flexibility, creativity and authentic autonomy, marking an unparalleled return on investment for the families we serve.